Dion: Distributed Orthonormalized Updates: Dion without Weight Sharding

 \subsection{Non-Matrix Parameters and Learning Rate Compatibility}

-Dion’s orthonormal update is designed specifically for \emph{matrix}-shaped weights.
-For other parameters---such as biases, embedding and unembedding vectors, and learned normalization factors---we instead apply a different \emph{element-wise} (scalar) optimizer algorithm.
-The same practice is used for Muon, as illustrated by the works of \cite{jordan2024muon} and \cite{liu2025muon}.
-In experiments here, we show the compatibility of Dion with AdamW \citep{loshchilov2018decoupled} and Lion \citep{chen2023symbolic}.

-The simultaneous use of two optimizer algorithms raises an important question: \emph{How do we find the best learning rates for each optimizer?} We demonstrate a simple yet effective approach that scales a \textbf{shared base learning rate} for each parameter type and shape.
-This technique preserves Dion's hyperparameter transfer properties across model sizes, allowing a single learning rate to be used for two optimizers across any model scale.
-See \autoref{sec:transfer} for experimental results.
+Dion's orthonormal update applies to matrix-shaped weights, while other parameters (biases, embeddings, normalization factors) use element-wise optimizers like AdamW or Lion, following the approach in \cite{jordan2024muon} and \cite{liu2025muon}.
+To handle simultaneous use of two optimizers, we scale a \textbf{shared base learning rate} for each parameter type and shape.
+This leads to Dion's hyperparameter transfer properties across model sizes (see \autoref{sec:transfer}).

-We begin by observing that the parameter updates produced by the optimizer algorithms here (before applying the learning rate) are \emph{unit-normed}.
-Dion and Muon compute orthonormalized matrices, giving a spectral norm of one.
-Lion computes a sign function, giving an RMS norm of one.
-Adam has been empirically found to produce an approximately constant RMS norm \citep{liu2025muon}.
-Following \cite{yang2023spectral}, we then scale the base learning rate by a per-parameter factor, chosen to let each layer's parameter updates maintain a roughly constant input-to-output mapping.
-The learning rate scaling factors are given in \autoref{tab:scaling-factors}, and a detailed derivation can be found in \autoref{sec:non-matrix}.
+Since these optimizers produce unit-normed updates—Dion/Muon via orthonormalization (spectral norm $= 1$), Lion via sign function (RMS norm $= 1$), and Adam with approximately constant RMS norm \citep{liu2025muon}—we follow \cite{yang2023spectral} and scale the base learning rate per-parameter to maintain roughly constant input-to-output mappings.
+Scaling factors appear in \autoref{tab:scaling-factors}, with detailed derivation in \autoref{sec:non-matrix}.

-For many experiments in this paper, we use AdamW as the scalar optimizer to enable fair comparisons with existing baselines.
-However, we empirically find that Dion is more compatible with Lion due to Lion’s unit-RMS update property (see \autoref{fig:unembedding-scale}).
-As a result, we recommend using the Dion+Lion combination with the scaling factors in \autoref{tab:scaling-factors}, and we adopt this setting for the speed run experiments reported in \autoref{sec:speed}.